 MCIT Online requires the completion of ten courses comprised of six core courses and four electives.

 All courses are fully online and there are no required real-time sessions.
 It is recommended that students take the core courses in sequential order.
 That said, students do not need special permission to take courses out of sequence so long as prerequisites and corequisites are followed.
-Note that new students must take CIT 591 in their first semester and students must complete four of the core courses before registering for electives.
+Note that new students must take CIT 591 in their first semester.
 If a student receives a W or a grade below C- in a core course, that course needs to be retaken.
 Students may not waive or replace more than two core courses.

 CIT 591 Introduction to Software Development